 In addition to working at ski resorts, you can also work in winter mountain resorts or ski towns that host tourists for the ski season.
 They have hotels, cafes, restaurants, retail and tourist shops where you can work.

-On Stepwest’s Working Holiday Resort Job Program, we’ll secure you a job as early as July, so that we can prepare the other aspects of your ski working holiday in Canada before the snow starts falling!
+On Stepwest’s Working Holiday Ski Resort Program, we’ll secure you a job as early as July, so that we can prepare the other aspects of your 2022 ski season in Canada before the snow starts falling!

-We recommend that you become part of the IEC pool from your country of nationality as soon as IEC 2022 opens, so that way, once the Government of Canada starts to send invitations, you are part of those rounds!
-The more rounds you are present in, the higher your chances… no science there!
+We recommend that you become part of the IEC pool from your country of nationality, so you are part of those rounds!
+The more rounds you are present in, the higher your chances… no science there.